keri-gannon/jane-technologies/README.md

 - Parse the input data to calculate the points for each team and determine the top teams.
 - Calculate the points for each team and determine the top teams.
 - Print the top teams for each match day when the end of the match day is detected.

+## Future Refactoring

+Given more time, here are some refactoring ideas that I could implement:

+- Separate some methods into another class, `Match`, and instantiate `Match` in the `League` class
+- Skip invalid inputs